 Whatever you want to achieve in your life, you have to first be able to see in your mind’s eye.
-This is something a lot of kids struggle with and I hope that this article will give you some ideas on how you can help your kids with this struggle.
+This is something a lot of riders struggle with and I hope that this article will give you some ideas on how you can help end this struggle.

 I’ve realised over my twenty-five years of teaching that it takes more than skill to coach someone to be a successful rider.

 In order to become a successful rider, you have to first BE a successful rider!

 Well, just think about it.
 Can you sit up tall with your head held proudly, your shoulders back, relaxed and confident if you are thinking: “I’m doing such a bad job, my riding is soooo average and I’m not good enough to be on the team.
 In fact, I’m nobody.
 I shouldn’t ride this beautiful horse just in case I stuff it up.
 My friends are all so much better.
 Blah, blah, blah …”

 We all know that a lot of riders think this way and beat themselves up for no obvious reasons.
 This will always reflect on their position in the saddle.
 We can’t hide the way we think because our body position becomes a mirror of our thoughts.

 Riders have to understand that they communicate with their horse through their body.
 The communication will be different with slouched shoulders, forward head position and unbalanced, collapsed upper body then with a tall upper body, high head carriage and balanced shoulders.